FrancescoXX/free-Web3-resources/README.md

 ### Vietnamese
 - [Tino Group](https://wiki.tino.org/ethereum-la-gi/) Ethereum info, wallets and FAQ in Vietnamese

-## DAO Communities

-- [Buildspace](https://buildspace.so/) Onboarding devs to web3.
-Start building cool stuff right now, earn NFTs, access secret opportunities in crypto.
-- [Cadena](https://cadena.dev/) - Build smart contracts, dapps, on multiple chains with a community and earn a Cadena NFT Certificate.
-- [Developer DAO](https://developerdao.notion.site/Getting-Started-with-Developer-DAO-2bddd332c51a4957b0b83f60f9fa4ebe) Build web3 with friends.
-New membership is officially open.
-- [LearnWeb3DAO](https://www.learnweb3.io/) Curious about Web3 as a developer?
-Wonder what are NFTs, DAOs, DeFi, and Smart Contracts?
-This is the place for you!.
-- [Web3 University](https://www.web3.university/) Teaching Web3 to 20k+ developers worldwide.
-- [WebXDAO](https://bio.link/webxdao) An Open Source Community that focuses on decentralized applications, web 3, and blockchain technologies 🚀

-## SDKs

-- [Moralis](https://moralis.io/) The Ultimate Web3 Development Platform.
-- [thirdweb](https://thirdweb.com/) Smart contracts you control.
-Tools that accelerate your workflow.
-Intuitive SDKs and widgets for developers.

 ## Oracles

 [What is a Blockchain Oracle?
 Twitter thread](https://twitter.com/FrancescoCiull4/status/1481895919121534979)